 I wanted to get one for two reasons.

-Firstly, I'm not satisfied with the quality of the built-in camera of my work Macbook.
 Secondly, the placement of a laptop camera is not ideal, I prefer when a camera is higher, so people don't have to look up my nose ;)

 I wanted something with a good low-light performance and a high resolution, but cameras like Logitech Brio and Logitech Streamcam cost hundreds of dollars.